-- Through our Adult Basic Education program, citizens can earn a general equivalency diploma (GED). - Courses in General Studies help students acquire the skills, knowledge and attitudes necessary for college success. - Short courses offered through our Community Education program are available for personal enrichment.

-- The Customized Training program provides educational offerings tailored to meet the needs of employees of local businesses. - The Small Business Development Center offers guidance to prospective and current small business owners and managers.
+- Through our Adult Basic Education program, citizens can earn a high school equivalency credential. - Courses in General Studies help students acquire the skills, knowledge and attitudes necessary for college success and can lead to the completion of an Associate Degree. - Dual credit courses afford high school students the opportunity to earn college and high school credit at the same time. - Short courses offered through our Community Education program are available for personal enrichment. - The Customized Training program provides educational offerings tailored to meet the needs of employees of local businesses. - The Small Business Development Center offers guidance to prospective and current small business owners and managers.